 Men that have decreased values often require additional testing to look for reversible causes.

 Transvaginal ultrasonography is a common part of the initial evaluation.
-It provides excellent images of the pelvic structures, including the cervix, uterus, fallopian tubes, and ovaries.
-Careful evaluation of the pelvic organs will often detect abnormalities such as uterine fibroids, fluid-filled tubes (termed hydrosalpinx) and abnormal ovarian cysts.
-When saline is injected into the uterus during ultrasound (termed sonohysterogram), endometrial polyps can also be detected.
+It provides excellent images of the pelvic structures, including the cervix, uterus, and ovaries.
+Careful evaluation of the pelvic organs will often detect abnormalities such as uterine fibroids, fluid-filled fallopian tubes (termed hydrosalpinx) and abnormal ovarian cysts.
+When saline is injected into the uterus during ultrasound (termed sonohysterogram), endometrial polyps and fibroids can also be detected.

 Hysterosalpingography (HSG) is an X-ray test that is an important part of the basic infertility evaluation.
 This test is performed in the radiology department by placing a device through the cervix to inject dye into the uterus and tubes.
-In addition to verifying that the inside of the uterus is normal and tubes are open, some studies have indicated that HSG improves conception rates temporarily.
 The test causes menstrual-like cramping, so it is recommended that the women take a pain medicine (e.g., ibuprofen) prior to the procedure.

-Ovarian reserve is an imprecise term that refers to how close a woman is to the end of her reproductive years and roughly correlates to the number of healthy eggs remaining in a woman's ovaries.
+Ovarian reserve is an imprecise term that refers to the quanity and quality of eggs of remaining in a woman's ovaries.
 Most women have normal ovarian reserve, as reflected by the tests discussed below, from the teenage years to the mid thirties.
 Decreased ovarian reserve becomes increasingly common after 35 years of age and is believed to be why fertility decreases with age.
 In some infertile women, decreased ovarian reserve will be found at a younger age.
 Decreased ovarian reserve is used by some specialists as an indication to proceed to more advanced treatment options at an expedited rate.